mandubian/play-actor-room/README.md

 # Play Actor Room

-## A Room manager for Play Framework 2.2 based on Websockets & Bots
+####A Room manager for Play Framework 2.2 based on Websockets & Bots

 **Actor-Room** makes it easy to:

 - create any group of connected entities (people or not) (chatroom, forum, broadcast pivot...)
 - manage connections, disconnections, broadcast, targetted message through actor and nothing else.

-For now, members can be managed with:
+For now, members can be:
 - websocket endpoints through actors without taking care of Iteratees/Enumerators...
 - Bots to simulate members